 The zillion million ways to market your business

 This weeks video was inspired by an email I received from a private mentoring client.
-We’d started our work together by sitting down for a whole day planning a strategy for her business.
+We’d started our work together with a whole day planning out a strategy for her business.
 But a few months in and she sent me an email…

 Watch the video or scroll down to read more.

-“Catherine, I’m really enjoying the strategy we’ve been working on and I’m already starting to see the results, but a few days ago someone I met suggested I launch a podcast, and the next day someone else said that running a telesummit would be a good idea for me.
-I’m worried about my Facebook activity, and I know I should get more consistent with writing my blogs, and I’d like to speak to you about all this”.
+“Catherine, I’m really enjoying the strategy we’ve been working on and I’m already starting to see the results, but a few days ago someone I met networking suggested I launch a podcast which I really like the idea of, and the next day someone else said that running a telesummit would be a great idea for me.
+I’m also worried about my Facebook activity and think I should be doing more, and I know I should get more consistent with writing my blogs, and I’d like to speak to you about all this”.

-I don’t know about you, but I’m exhausted just reading all of that.
+I don’t know about you, but I feel exhausted just reading all of that!
 And this is from a Mum who only has so many hours in the day to work on her business in the first place.

 I also know that she’s not the only one with an “idea a minute” about new things she could be doing to attract new clients to her business.
 Great ideas even!
-Because every one of those ideas is potentially a great one for her.
+Because she’s right, every one of those ideas is potentially a great one for her!

 But can she do them all at once, without burning out, neglecting her family and ultimately falling out of love with her business?
-Quite possibly not.
+I’d say probably not.

-In fact, if she tries to implement all of these she’ll probably fall down flat through doing none of them quite well enough to get traction.
+In fact, if she tries to implement all of these she’ll probably fall down flat through doing none of them quite well enough to get the results she needs.

-Here’s what I told her, and it’s what I want to tell you today:
+Here’s what I told her, and it’s the same thing I want to tell you today:

-But here’s the thing that I’ve observed in the nearly 8 years since I started my business:
+But here’s the thing that I’ve observed in the nearly 9 years since I first started my business:

 All of them typically have just one or two core things that they do that bring in the majority of their clients and that they put their main focus on.